Things to do in Seattle when it rains? You are in Seattle and it’s raining outside. Of course, you are thinking about what to do.

 Explore one of Seattle’s Museums of History and Culture.

-The Burke Museum, Klondike Gold Rush National Historical Park , the Nordic Heritage Museum, and MOHAI are all great places to explore when it rains in Seattle.
+The Burke Museum, Klondike Gold Rush National Historical Park , the Nordic Heritage Museum, and MOHAI are all great places to explore on a rainy day in Seattle.

 You can discover the history of the Pacific Northwest as you wander through these museums.
 The exhibits at some of these institutions (i.e., MOHAI and Klondike Gold Rush National Historical Park) frequently change, so you won’t want to miss anything new.